-- accessible by fixed stairwells.
-Receptacles shall be provided at one hundred feet (100') on center intervals on the roof area. - 20.
+- one (1) per wall, located thirty inches (30") above finished grade. - 18.
+Receptacle access shall be provided on roof landings accessible by fixed stairwells.
+Receptacles shall be provided at one hundred feet (100') on center intervals on the roof area. - 19.
 All common faceplates, switches, and receptacles shall be office white in color and unbreakable rayon.
-Generator circuits shall be red in color and unbreakable rayon, with the circuit engraved in the faceplate. - 21.
+Generator circuits shall be red in color and unbreakable rayon, with the circuit engraved in the faceplate. - 20.
 Mechanical, electrical, and telecommunication rooms shall have two (2) dedicated quad receptacles located in proximity to the main entry door, with others located as directed.
-Electrical rooms require one (1) standard telephone jack located in proximity of the main entry door. - 22.
-Floor service, electrical, telephone, or similar outlets shall be of a flush-mounted type with flush brass plates. - All lighting switches and wall outlets shall have a lifetime warranty. - 24.
-All conductors and pull wires must be stranded copper, with the exception of lighting fixture internal wiring. - 25.
-CN26-2: All conductors in cabinets must be carefully formed and harnessed so that each conductor drops off directly opposite to its terminal. - 26.
-Direct burial electrical wiring is prohibited. - 27.
-Provide an insulated grounding conductor in all feeder and branch circuits. - 28.
-Crimp-type connectors shall only be used on stranded wire. - Conductors for 120/208 volt shall be black/red/blue and white.
+Electrical rooms require one (1) standard telephone jack located in proximity of the main entry door. - 21.
+Floor service, electrical, telephone, or similar outlets shall be of a flush-mounted type with flush brass plates. - 22.
+All lighting switches and wall outlets shall have a lifetime warranty. - 23.
+All conductors and pull wires must be stranded copper, with the exception of lighting fixture internal wiring. - 24.
+CN26-2: All conductors in cabinets must be carefully formed and harnessed so that each conductor drops off directly opposite to its terminal. - 25.
+Direct burial electrical wiring is prohibited. - 26.
+Provide an insulated grounding conductor in all feeder and branch circuits. - 27.
+Crimp-type connectors shall only be used on stranded wire. - 28.
+Conductors for 120/208 volt shall be black/red/blue and white.
 Conductors for 277/480 volt shall be brown/orange/ yellow/gray.